LoganMerchant/feedme-a-readme/README.md

 ## Licenses
-This project is registered with the following license(s):
+This project is registered with the following license(s), to find out more visit [Choose a License](https://choosealicense.com/licenses):
 * Unilicense